 How to Drop Duplicate Rows in Pandas DataFrames

-Now that we know where the duplicates are in our DataFrame, we can use the .drop_duplicates method to remove them.
+Now that we know where the duplicates are, we can use the .drop_duplicates method to remove them.

-By default, .drop_duplicates will remove the second and additional occurrences of any duplicate rows when called:
+By default, .drop_duplicates will remove the second and additional occurrences of any duplicate rows.

 The results are below.

-Here, .drop_duplicates has identified duplicates in the values of the "sku" column and dropped the rows belonging to those repeat values — the fourth and fifth rows.
+Here, .drop_duplicates has identified duplicates in the values of the “sku” column.
+The function dropped the rows belonging to those repeat values — the fourth and fifth rows.

 How to Drop Duplicate Columns in Pandas DataFrames

-Best for: removing columns you have determined are duplicates of other columns with only a slight adjustment to the syntax for dropping identical rows
+Best for: Removing columns you have determined are duplicates of other columns with only a slight adjustment to the syntax.

 You may encounter columns that hold identical values that need to be removed.
 However, .drop_duplicates only works for rows.